 - Fear of certain objects or situations (e.g., heights, injections, flying)

-- Anxiety reactions following a traumatic experience (e.g., accident, violence, death)
+- Anxiety reactions after a traumatic experience (e.g., accident, violence, death)

-Anxiety disorders in men often manifest differently than in women.
-While women are more likely to cry or openly express their worries, men tend to mask their anxiety or transform it into behavior that appears less "vulnerable."
+Anxiety disorders in men often look different than in women.
+While women are more likely to cry or openly express their worries, men tend to overplay anxiety or convert it into behaviors that appear less "vulnerable."

 Typical symptoms in men: